HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ## Description

-The Ingest Support team acts as a liason between labs who want to contribute data to the Human Cell Atlas (HCA) and the Data Coordination Platform (DCP).
-This teams works with data contributing labs, to understand each lab's data and ensure the experiments are well-represented in the platform and to support the lab writing data to the platform, working with them to resolve any issues in the process.
+The Ingest Support team acts as a liaison between labs who want to contribute data to the Human Cell Atlas (HCA) and the Data Coordination Platform (DCP).
+This team works with data contributing labs, to understand each lab's data and ensure the experiments are well-represented in the platform and to support the lab writing data to the platform, working with them to resolve any issues in the process.

 ## Definitions